FileSearchy is a fast Windows Search alternative

-Depending on what you search for, Windows Search can either produce the result in record time, or not at all.
+Depending on what you search for, Windows Search can either produce the result in record time, after minutes or hours of torturing the hard drives, or not at all.
 The native search functionality works well for certain kinds of file types and locations, but not so well when you need to find custom files.

 Generally speaking, they find many files faster than the native Windows Search does.
 The programs are not identical on the other hand.
-Some require indexing of their own, while others work without the need to index drive contents before you can start your searches.
+Some require indexing before you may run searches (and regular updates), while others work without the need to index drive contents before you can start your searches.

 FileSearchy is a free search program for Windows that does not have to hide behind other programs.
 In fact, it ships with a couple of interesting features that makes it quite the interesting tool to try out.